Skip to main content

 Nicotine nasal spray is only available by prescription.

-The nasal spray delivers nicotine to the bloodstream rapidly because it’s absorbed through the nose.
-It relieves withdrawal symptoms very quickly and lets you control your nicotine cravings.
+Nicotine in the nasal spray is absorbed through your nose.
+It relieves withdrawal symptoms quickly and helps you control your nicotine cravings.

 How to use nicotine nasal spray

-The most common side effects of the spray get better in about 1 to 2 weeks and can include:
+Common side effects of nicotine spray get better in 1 to 2 weeks.
+These side effects can include:

 • Runny nose